ChatScript/ChatScript/WIKI/ChatScript-Json.md

 JSON is an excellent language to represent more complex ChatScript facts as well as interact with the web.
 ChatScript can convert back and forth between the JSON text string passed over the web and ChatScript facts that represent the structure internally.
 If you tried to create facts using ^createfact(), you would find making the data shown below extremely difficult and non-obvious.
+Though it can be done.
 But as JSON, it is easy to create facts to represent the structure and to access pieces of it.

 ```json